City Guides: The Essentials

 Spa: Bella Santé.
 They've been open since I moved to Boston initially over 20 years ago.

-Cocktails: Drink, that the name.
-This place opened after I moved away, but it's owned by famed Boston restauranteur Barbara Lynch who is amazing at everything she does (see: Sportello, The Butcher Shop and Menton to name a few.)
+Cocktails: Drink, that's the name.
+This place opened after I moved away, but it's owned by famed Boston restauranteur Barbara Lynch who is amazing at everything she does (see: No. 9 Park, Sportello, The Butcher Shop and Menton to name a few.)
 I always took clients here for drinks after it opened.

 Tea/Coffee/Sweet Treats: Mike Pastry for cannoli (North End).
 Party Favors (cupcakes) or Athans (European pastry including some of the best baklava outside of Athens) in Brookline which is just outside the city.
 If you are going to a Red Sox game you are going in the direction of Brookline, add in some time to stop.